Char Dham Yatra 2023 is open for pilgrims. A negative RT-PCR test report is not mandatory.

 To complete darshan in all Char Dhams, it is best to visit during May and October as the Badrinath temple is only open during these months.

 Always remember that you will be undertaking a journey through four extreme corners of India.
 The weather and climate will range from extremely cold to hot and extremely humid.
 Always carry a selection of clothes that are appropriate for all weathers.
-Carry woollens and heavy clothing for cold temperatures you will experience in Badrinath.
-High altitudes may cause breathing difficulties so do carry essentials medicines and first aid kits.
+Carry woollens and heavy clothing for the cold temperatures you will experience in Badrinath.
+High altitudes may cause breathing difficulties so do carry essential medicines and first aid kits.
 Remember to pack light and airy clothes for hot and humid climates.

 Tip - Keep a check on the food you consume on the way as there have been reports of adulteration of food.